PrincetonUniversity/agroEcoTradeoff/README.md

 [mask file](https://www.dropbox.com/s/ncy76swgnhqx98h/ZA-mask.tif?dl=0)

 The first should be added into your model directory under `external/data/`, and unzipped there.
+Note: there will be an existing `dt` folder in there.
+Overwrite it with the folder containing the data.
 The second can be downloaded straight to the same location.
 You should end up with a file `ZA-mask.tif` under `external/data/`, and a folder
 `external/data/dt` with 9 csv files in it.

 If all went well, the model should work.
 See `optimization-runner.Rmd` and `tradeoff-simulator.Rmd` for examples of how to run the model.